What Are Key Performance Indicators (KPIs) in general?

 Track billable hours and rates

-Each accountant gets online access to the time tracking platform.
+Each accountant gets online access to the time tracking platform for accountants.
 They just need to fill daily working tasks per client and project or service line.

 According to the experience, the daily time for entry is about 6 minutes.
 In order to be more efficient, Time Analytics offers customized template preparation for all users, in the option “My Templates”.
 The simple entry form is presented as follows: